vb44/SiMpLE/sampleResults/UQ/README.md

 # Sample UQ Results
 This folder contains sample results for the UQ dataset.\
-The parameters were set as shown below in the command line arguments:
+The parameters were set as shown below:

 VLP-16
 ```cpp